mzman88/bamoe91-enablement-lab/README.md

 ### TechZone

-Connect to the BAMOE 9.1 TechZone VM: either using Microsoft Remote Desktop or within a Chrome browser.
+Connect to the BAMOE 9.1 TechZone VM, either using Microsoft Remote Desktop or within a Chrome browser.
 <TODO>XXX.services.cloud.techzone.ibm.com:XXX is the URL, replacing witht the port assigned to you.
-The VM are Windows-based and the credentials to login are: user: `techzone`, password: `IBMDem0s!`
+The VMs are Windows-based and the credentials to login are: user: `techzone`, password: `IBMDem0s!`

 ### Detail of the set up

-The VM has already been set up for a BAMOE 9.1 usage, including:
+Your VM has already been set up for a BAMOE 9.1 usage, including:

 - JDK 17
 - A local Maven repository for the BAMOE 9.1 distribution, located in <TODO>
 - Docker CLI
 - A sample of the compact architecture which we will be using as a lab
-- A script to run a docker-compose YAML file
+- A script to run a *docker-compose* YAML file

 ### Sample project